tweibley/legate/docs/Todo/revised-new-agent-plan.md

   Verification Status:
   - Phase A (Steps A.1 and A.2) verified as completed on May 14, 2025.
   - Phase B (Step B.1) completed on May 14, 2025.
 Implemented and tested agent hierarchy methods.
+  - Phase B (Step B.2) completed on May 14, 2025.
+Implemented workflow agent classes and directory structure.
   All tests are passing.
-Ready to proceed with Step B.2.
+Ready to proceed with Step B.3.
 -->

 ## Evaluation of Original Implementation Plan